ScriptsAndApps/start_runelite_with_custom_plugin/README.md

 WARNING this will replace your desktop and startfolder shortcuts

-to make the shortcuts as normal run DISABLE_SHORTCUTS_AND_DELETE_JAR.bat OR reinstall runelite if you lose this file
+To make everything as normal again run DISABLE_SHORTCUTS_AND_DELETE_JAR.bat OR reinstall runelite if you lose this file

 in this video i explain how to setup your computer to compile plugins or compile runelite client